U.S. Lawns Franchise logo

 Did you ever go shopping for a used truck … only to drive away in a new, fully-loaded, SUV?
 Congratulations.
 You’ve just been upsold.
 At U.S. Lawns, we support and encourage upselling—but not this kind.
 In fact, when we say “upselling,” we’re talking about a different approach that’s not only customer friendly, it’s a key touch point in your customer connection.

 What’s the difference?
 Simple.
 Sales-based upselling aims to make a profit by convincing customers to buy more.
 We practice relationship-based upselling, which aims to responsively meet customer needs.
-As Vice President Mike Fitzpatrick points out, clients expect relationship-based upselling from a good vendor.
+Clients expect relationship-based upselling from a good vendor.

 RFA Brian Steers says local franchises don’t do this enough.
 In fact, he’s working on a tool to help owners and their teams identify upsell opportunities on the job.